The GHG Protocol’s emission classification system

-Scope 3 emissions are the indirect GHGs released across an organization’s supply chain, (including the upstream or downstream emissions released from a product or service).
+Scope 3 emissions are the indirect GHGs released across an organization’s value chain, (including the upstream or downstream emissions released from a product or service).
 Hence, these are emissions that go beyond an organization’s control.
 They cannot be ring-fenced unlike scope 1 and 2 emissions, meaning they’re more difficult to track.

-For instance, if you’re looking to reduce supply chain emissions, there needs to be a willingness from your suppliers to support your emission reduction goals.
+For instance, if you’re looking to reduce value chain emissions, there needs to be a willingness from your suppliers to support your emission reduction goals.
 In addition, you’d want your suppliers to own their net-zero ambitions, and your influence as a client would need to support this.

 For more information on the GHG Protocol’s emission scope categories, read the following articles:

 Why is reducing business scope 3 GHG emissions important?

 For many businesses, scope 3 emissions are said to account for more than 70% of their carbon footprint.
 Hence, organization’s that are serious about reducing their carbon footprint must account for and measure scope 3 emissions.
 And there’s a strong business case for doing so.

 Measuring and managing business scope 3 emissions can:

 - Identify emission hotspots within a value chain.